halkyonio/container-images/sandbox/olm/README.md

 ## Instructions

-- ssh to a vm running a Kubernetes cluster
+- Have access as `cluster-admin` to a k8s cluster
-- Execute the following bash script to install the 2 operators managed by OLM: olm and catalog operator like also the different CRDs
+- Execute the following bash script to install the 2 operators managed by the Operator Lifecycle Manager: olm and catalog operator like also the different CRDs
 ```bash
 ./olm.sh 0.14.1
 ```
+**REMARK**: The script will remove the image of the `catalogSource` deployed by default from `operatorhub` as we will install the `Openshift Operators catalog` !

 # Install additional catalogs of operators